Inhomogeneous random graphs with infinite-mean fitness variables: Proof of Theorem : typical degrees

-Therefore, after having brought the summation out of the integral and having included the inequality (\ref{eq:positivity}) into the calculation, we are left with the following quantity (which we will show to be converging to zero):
+Therefore, using Fubini we can bring the summation out of the integral and using the inequality (\ref{eq:positivity}), we are left with the following quantity (which we will show to be converging to zero):